Why You Should be Claiming that Refund

 - You only pay a fee when you successfully save money.

-- Highly specialized for a very common type of refund.
+- Highly specialized for a very common type of refund with current retailers.

 Cons: